Nimsara-Jayarathna/Sustain-Insight---front-end/README.md

 The Azure Static Web Apps production deployment tracks the `azure-deploy` branch.
 Preview environments are built from pull requests before merging.

 Need help, found a bug, or want to propose a feature?
-Email **contact.sustain-insight@blipzo.xyz** and the frontend/deployment crew will respond.
+Email **contact@moderta.com** and the frontend/deployment crew will respond.

 ---

-© 2025 Sustain Insight.
+© 2025 Sustainable Insight.
 All rights reserved.